 - Production line quality will be carefully monitored.
 It will help you to monitor process parameters, find out the calibration, temperature, speed, vibration, ambient light, VOC and production time & utilization of the machines.

 - It will help in the management of supply chain logistics.
 Manufacturing units will be able to compare.
 It will help them to decide how they can work on their future schedule

-The first item on this list is often overlooked when discussing wireless sensor and anomaly detection, because most tend to focus their efforts on using sensor data to predict various production machine failures.
-Equipment usage and idling patterns, ground leakage etc can help trigger information on utilisation, besides saving on power consumed.
+The first item on this list is often overlooked when discussing wireless sensor and anomaly detection because most tend to focus their efforts on using sensor data to predict various production machine failures.
+Equipment usage and idling patterns, ground leakage, etc can help trigger information on utilization, besides saving on power consumed.

 When we worked on change-over reduction programs, we knew that Single Minute Exchange of Dies techniques measured time from the last part of the previous run to the first good part of the next run.

 But we also found a lot of wasted time, both in waiting for the last part to clear out as well as wasted time as the machine gets back up to full speed on the next part.
 We discovered that shop floors could achieve additional OEE improvements by focusing on this part of the change-over as well.

 There are similar problems surrounding lunch/tea breaks and shift changes, as well as small downtime adjustments during a production run.
 We’ve found there are plenty of OEE improvements available in these areas on the shop floor.
 To find these problems, we use wireless sensors to time-stamp when each job was finished as well as the various events and faults coming from the machines.

 We can then analyze this wireless sensor data with simple, anomaly detection techniques, which enable us to find the patterns that lead to a loss of time.

 Think of all of this as using IIOT for Manufacturing process flow monitoring & improvement.